jbristowe/writing/the-gold-standard-in-dotnet-development.md

 ## .NET Standard

-.NET Standard is a formal specification of .NET APIs that is intended to be available on all supporting .NET implementations - a way of conformity.
+[.NET Standard](https://github.com/dotnet/standard) is a formal specification of .NET APIs that is intended to be available on all supporting .NET implementations - a way of conformity.
 The motivation behind .NET Standard is simple - have greater uniformity in the .NET ecosystem and allow for code portability/reuse.

 [Insert DotNetStandard]

-You may ask - what about Portable Class Libraries (PCLs)?
+You may ask, "What about [Portable Class Libraries](https://docs.microsoft.com/en-us/dotnet/standard/cross-platform/cross-platform-development-with-the-portable-class-library) (or PCLs)?"
 PCLs had the same promise of portability across platforms, however, implementations suffered as the number of PCL profiles increased.
 Developers were made to choose device families and pick the lowest common denominator across supported APIs.

 .NET Standard is the next generation idea on portability - putting the API implementation responsibilities back on .NET platforms.
 While PCLs let developers code to the lowest common denominator of APIs available in supported platforms, .NET Standard takes a different route.
 The onus is now on the app platforms to implement .NET APIs.
 When your app supports a certain .NET Standard, you are guaranteed all APIs in that version of .NET Standard to be supported in all supporting app platforms.
 The goal of .NET Standard is two fold:

 * Define a uniform set of Base Class Library (BCL) APIs across all implementations of .NET, irrespective of workload or platform execution environment.
 * Enable developers to write portable libraries that are usable across .NET implementations, using the defined set of APIs.

 The various .NET implementations target specific versions of .NET Standard.
 Each .NET version essentially advertises the highest .NET Standard version it supports, which also means it supports previous versions.
-With the release of .NET Standard 2.0, .NET Core gets a lot of the feature parity with the full .NET Framework in terms of APIs.
+With the [release of .NET Standard 2.0](https://blogs.msdn.microsoft.com/dotnet/2017/08/14/announcing-net-standard-2-0/), .NET Core gets a lot of the feature parity with the full .NET Framework in terms of APIs.

 ### Better Portability